Read this post in: Dutch

 One of our favourite hotels is definitely Nhow.
 During your stay here you’ll feel as if you’re in New York City instead of Rotterdam.
 With a view of the Erasmus Bridge and the Skyline of Rotterdam you not only get to see a beautiful sunset, you’ll see Rotterdam getting up in the early morning.

-Another wonderful option is visiting Parkcafé Parqiet, where you can enjoy breakfast, lunch and drinks.
+Don’t feel like laying in the grass?
+Another wonderful option is visiting Parkcafé Parqiet.
+Here you can enjoy breakfast, lunch and drinks.
 Parqiet is located in the former carriage house and together with Dudok in the Park, is one of the few spots in the Park to enjoy a drink and food.

 Kralingse Plas is surrounded by the Kralingse Bos.
 So if you feel like going for a walk, it’s an excellent place to do so.